resurvey/TheSurveyBotBunch/README.md

 ![enter image description here](https://cdn.gosurveybot.com/Content/img/thesurveybotbunch/image08.png)

-12) In SurveyBot, jump into a survey for this group
+12) In Shyft, jump into a survey for this group

 13) Did you see a new live feed appear in one of the squares? *Should appear in less than a minute.*

 14) Now have 8 more friends jump into surveys in your group, and you have a bunch.

-> **Tip:** Check out [the SurveyBot blog](https://gosurveybot.com/blog/) for more mash-ups ideas and sample code
+> **Tip:** Check out [the Shyft blog](https://gosurveybot.com/blog/) for more mash-ups ideas and sample code

 What Next?
 ------

-This is a pointed example of what an organization could do with webhooks to expand what is going on in SurveyBot, with their surveys, into systems and workflow external to SurveyBot.
-We could and probably will build such a feature into SurveyBot at some point, with some internal APIs and it will be sleeker, but... *this was built with tools that are available to all users*, and that is the power of webhooks were trying to convey.
+This is a pointed example of what an organization could do with webhooks to expand what is going on in Shyft, with their surveys, into systems and workflow external to Shyft.
+We could and probably will build such a feature into Shyft at some point, with some internal APIs and it will be sleeker, but... *this was built with tools that are available to all users*, and that is the power of webhooks were trying to convey.
 If you were looking for suggestions on where to go from here, we might suggest the following:

 A) [Open the HTML file source](https://github.com/resurvey/TheSurveyBotBunch/blob/master/surveybotbunch.htm) and modify the javascript it to consume and drive new workflows off different events

 > **Note:** This was the original intent of the exercise, to show folks how little javascript was required, ... but it was hard to not just start making it into a copy and paste solution.
 Because it was fun to do so, and because there are a demographic of non-developers we wanted to speak to as well.

-B) Combine the use of SurveyBot webhooks w/ the [SurveyBot API](https://golive.gosurveybot.com/apis).
+B) Combine the use of Shyft webhooks w/ the [Shyft API](https://golive.gosurveybot.com/apis).